Reenkuu/Reenkuu/README.md

-- 👋 Hi, I’m @Phil
+👋 Hi, I’m @Phil
-- 👀 I’m interested in ...
+💻 I’m interested in web development, learning new tech, and building useful stuff.
-- 🌱 I’m currently learning ...
+🌱 Currently learning PHP, JavaScript, and frameworks like CodeIgniter.
-- 💞️ I’m looking to collaborate on ...
+🤝 Open to collaborating on beginner-friendly projects and anything that helps me grow.
-- 📫 How to reach me ...
+📫 How to reach me: [your email] or send me a message here on GitHub.
-- 😄 Pronouns: He/Li/Cop/Ter
+😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+⚡ Fun fact: I love clean code almost as much as I love coffee.

 <!---
 Reenkuu/Reenkuu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.